 Whatever your cycling ability, there are many cycle routes in Scotland that cater for all levels.
 From cycling with your family through woodlands to riding along gushing rivers, you’ll discover the best of Scotland’s wilderness.
-So why not, bring your own bike or rent one from a local cycle hire company, and explore Inverness and Loch Ness on two wheels?
+Bring your own bike or rent one from a local cycle hire company.
+Have fun exploring Inverness and Loch Ness on two wheels!

 Bikes can be hired from Ticket to Ride Bike Hire in the heart of Inverness.
 The Highlands of Scotland are famous for stunning landscapes, wildlife and history.
 Our local knowledge and cycle hire experience will make sure you stay away from the traffic and don’t miss out on all the great places to stop along the way.
 This bike hire centre is in the beautiful surroundings of Bellfield Park.

 Use the map below to find our Scottish cycle routes and cycle trails!
 Or simply browse through our list of Scottish walks in Inverness and around Loch Ness below.